sshpa/bayesvl/README.md

 ## Create bayesian network structures

-Create network node for each variable in the survey
+Creating network node for each variable in the survey

 ```r
 dag <- bayesvl()